Camilla Carstens

 Camilla Carstens (born 6 February 1977) is a Norwegian team handball player.
-She played for Fjellhammer IL, ASPTT Metz in France and the Danish club Ikast and on the Norway women's national handball team.
+She played for Fjellhammer IL, ASPTT Metz in France and the Danish clubs Ikast FS and KIF Kolding.
+She also played on the Norway women's national handball team.
 She became European champion with the Norwegian team in 1998.
+This was the first time Norway won that title.

-Carstens made her debut on the national team in 1998.
+Carstens made her debut on the national team in 1998 while playing for Metz Handball.
 She played 13 matches and scored 12 goals for the Norwegian national handball team between 1998 and 2000.

+While playing for Ikast FS she grew tired of playing as a right back and switched clubs to KIF Kolding to be able to play as a centre back.
+Here she played until 2005.